-Abstract - This paper introduces the method of intelligent regulation to control the power-electronic Buck DC-DC converter using a newly developed small-signal model of the pulse width modulation (PWM) switch.
-The implemented method uses a fuzzy-PID controller that is tuned using the global search method of genetic algorithm (GA).
-The experimental simulation results show that the utilized intelligent hierarchical control method using the GA-tuned fuzzy-PID controller, for the used new PWM small-signal model, produces the desired system response for performance enhancement of the electronic switching-mode Buck power converter despite the existence of disturbances with comparatively high amplitudes.
+Abstract - This article introduces the method of intelligent regulation to control the Buck power-electronic converter using a newly developed small-signal model of the pulse width modulation switch.
+The implemented method uses a fuzzy-PID controller that is tuned using the global search method of genetic algorithm.
+The experimental simulation results show that the used intelligent hierarchical regulation method using the GA-tuned fuzzy-PID controller, for the utilized new PWM small-signal model, produces the desired system response for performance enhancement of the electronic switching-mode Buck converter despite the occurrence of noise with comparatively high amplitudes.

-Index Terms - Buck converter, fuzzy logic, genetic algorithms, intelligent control, switching-mode DC-DC power supply.
+Index Terms - Fuzzy logic, genetic algorithms, intelligent control, power-electronic Buck converter, switching-mode power supply.

-I. INTRODUCTION
+1. INTRODUCTION

-In recent years, small-signal modeling of dynamic behaviors of the open loop DC-to-DC power converters has received notable amount of attention, due to the fact that these models are the basis to extract accurate transfer functions which are essential in the feedback control design [7, 31].
+In recent years, small-signal modeling of dynamic behaviors of the open loop power converters has received notable amount of attention, due to the fact that these models are the basis to extract accurate transfer functions which are essential in the feedback control design [7, 31].
 They are used to design reliable high performance regulators, by enclosing the open loop DC-to-DC power converters in a feedback loop, to keep the performance of the system as close as possible to the desired operating conditions.
-The direct purpose of this feedback loop is to counteract the outside disturbances in the (a) source voltages, (b) duty ratio (the output pulses of the pulse width modulator (PWM)), and (c) load current, in order to regulate the output voltage [7, 31].
+The direct purpose of this feedback loop is to counteract the outside noise in the (a) source voltages, (b) duty ratio (the output pulses of the pulse width modulator (PWM)), and (c) load current, in order to regulate the output voltage [7, 31].

 The utilized power converters generally operate in (a) Continuous Conduction Mode (CCM) or (b) Discontinuous Conduction Mode (DCM) [7, 31].
 The CCM mode is desirable, as the output ripple of the DC-to-DC power converter is very small compared to the DC steady state output.
-A linearized small-signal model is constructed to examine the dynamic behaviors of the converter, due to the fact that disturbances are of small signal variations.
+A linearized small-signal model is constructed to examine the dynamic behaviors of the converter, due to the fact that noise is of small signal variations.